Simpanan Shariah Savings Option

 How can members register for Simpanan Shariah?

-Members can register for Simpanan Shariah through the following channels:
+Members can register for Simpanan Shariah through the following EPF channels:

 - KWSP i-Akaun app